vault27/Foundation/paloalto.md

     - Redirect - intranet hostname (a hostname with no period in its name) that resolves to the IP address of the Layer 3 interface on the firewall to which web requests are redirected.
 The firewall intercepts unknown HTTP or HTTPS sessions and redirects them to a Layer 3 interface on the firewall using an HTTP 302 redirect to perform authentication.
 This is the preferred mode because it provides a better end-user experience (no certificate errors).
 If you use Kerberos SSO or NTLM authentication, you must use Redirect mode because the browser will provide credentials only to trusted sites.
 Redirect mode is also required if you use Multi-Factor Authentication to authenticate Captive Portal users
 - Certificate authentication profile - for authenticating users via certificate

-### DoS Protection

-Describes to which traffic apply DOS protection profile - aggregate or classified or both + Logging + Schedule+
-DoS profiles are the same as for Security Profile

-- Control the systems to which the firewall applies DoS protection
-- What action to take when traffic matches the criteria
-- How to log DoS traffic
-- Use Zone Protection profiles to protect entire zones against floods and other attacks.
-DoS Protection policy rules provide granular matching criteria so that you have the flexibility to define exactly what you want to protect
-- Specifying services limits DoS protection to those services, but doesn’t block other services
-- You can Schedule when a DoS Protection policy rule is active
-- One use case for scheduling is to apply different flood thresholds at different times of the day or week

-Actions:

-- Deny — The firewall denies access and doesn’t apply a DoS Protection profile.
-Traffic that matches the rule is blocked.
-- Allow - The firewall permits access and doesn’t apply a DoS Protection profile.
-Traffic that matches the rule is allowed.
-- Protect — The firewall protects the devices defined in the DoS Protection policy rule by applying the specified DoS Protection profile or profiles thresholds to traffic that matches the rule.
-A rule can have one aggregate DoS Protection profile and one classified DoS Protection profile, and for classified profiles, you can use the source IP, destination IP, or both to increment the flood threshold counters, as described in Classified Versus Aggregate DoS Protection.
-Incoming packets count against both DoS Protection profile thresholds if the they match the rule.

-The Allow and Deny actions enable you to make exceptions within larger groups

-**DoS profile Objects > Security Profiles > DoS Protection**

-- Two types: Aggregate or Classified

-If your platform supports a hardware block table, plan to use classified DoS Protection as much as possible to protect critical individual servers
-Classified DoS Protection leverages the hardware block table to store blocked IP addresses, which saves system software resources and improves performance

 ### SD-WAN